Labor Market Picked Up Steam in February, Adding 379,000 Jobs

 Those gains were offset by losses in local government education and state government education, which lost 37,000 and 32,000 positions, respectively.
 Construction jobs also fell by 61,000 in February while there were 8,000 fewer jobs in mining.

+The jobs report comes as the U.S. is seeing a decline in new daily Covid-19 infections and deaths.
+About 2 million vaccines are being administered each day.
+Last weekend, the Food and Drug Administration approved Johnson & Johnson’s one-dose vaccine that can be easily transported, which will speed up the national effort to inoculate Americans.

-The Senate is expected to vote on President Biden’s $1.9 trillion coronavirus relief bill this weekend.
+The Senate is also expected to vote on President Biden’s $1.9 trillion coronavirus relief bill this weekend.
 It includes direct payments of $1,400 to many Americans and enhanced unemployment benefits of $400 per week.

 Elise Gould, senior economist at the nonprofit think tank Economic Policy Institute, said the bill’s passage can’t come soon enough.